-Did the State verify Operators took appropriate action regarding advisory bulletins issued 1 1 since the last evaluation?
-(Advisory Bulletins Current Year) Yes = 1 No = 0 Needs Improvement = .5
+6 Did the State verify Operators took appropriate action regarding advisory bulletins issued 1 since the last evaluation?
+(Advisory Bulletins Current Year)

 The NMPRC has an Addendum sheet as part of their inspection form which includes NTSB and ADB questions.
+They are updating it to insure all are covered

-7 (Compliance Activities) Did the state follow compliance procedures (from discovery to resolution) and adequately document all probable violations, including what resolution or further course of action is needed to gain compliance?
+(Compliance Activities) Did the state follow compliance procedures (from discovery to resolution) and adequately document all probable violations, including what resolution or further course of action is needed to gain compliance?
 Chapter 5.1

-- Were compliance actions sent to company officer or manager/board member if municipal/government system? - b.
-Were probable violations documented properly? - Resolve probable violations c. - d.
-Routinely review progress of probable violations - Did state issue compliance actions for all probable violations discovered? e. - f.
-Can state demonstrate fining authority for pipeline safety violations? - Does Program Manager review, approve and monitor all compliance actions? (note: Program Manager or Senior Official should sign any NOPV or related enforcement action) - Did state compliance actions give reasonable due process to all parties?
-Including "show cause" hearing, if necessary. - Within 30 days, conduct a post-inspection briefing with the owner or operator i. outlining any concerns - Within 90 days, to the extent practicable, provide the owner or operator with written preliminary findings of the inspection.
+- a.
+Were compliance actions sent to company officer or manager/board member if municipal/government system? - b.
+Were probable violations documented properly? - c.
+Resolve probable violations - d.
+Routinely review progress of probable violations - e.
+Did state issue compliance actions for all probable violations discovered? - f.
+Can state demonstrate fining authority for pipeline safety violations? - g.
+Does Program Manager review, approve and monitor all compliance actions? (note: Program Manager or Senior Official should sign any NOPV or related enforcement action) - h.
+Did state compliance actions give reasonable due process to all parties?
+Including "show cause" hearing, if necessary. - i.
+Within 30 days, conduct a post-inspection briefing with the owner or operator outlining any concerns - j.
+Within 90 days, to the extent practicable, provide the owner or operator with written preliminary findings of the inspection.
 (Incident investigations do not need to meet 30/90-day requirement)